MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

     > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

-2. Review the response to the prompt `Tell me about New York?`, which should includes an answer as well as some details of the data used to ground the prompt, which was obtained from your search service.
+2. Review the response to the prompt `Tell me about New York`, which should includes an answer as well as some details of the data used to ground the prompt, which was obtained from your search service.

 ## Clean up